-Laird's temperature controllers are specifically designed to control thermoelectric assemblies, (TEAs) in a closed loop system.
-Feedback from a temperature sensor is used to vary the output of the power supply to control the temperature of an enclosure.
-Laird offers three types of controllers: Single Directional Thermostatic, Bi-Directional Thermostatic, and Proportional Integral Derivative (PID) (Programmable).
+Laird Thermal Systems’ temperature controllers are designed to control thermoelectric cooler assemblies in a closed loop system, whereby feedback from a temperature sensor is used to vary the output of the power supply to control the operation of the assembly.
+Our temperature controllers deliver accurate, precise thermal management and require less energy to maintain the desired temperature range.

 Bi-Directional Thermostatic Controllers operate in the same manner as a Single Directional Controller, except output can operate in both Heating and Cooling mode.
 Controllers with a bi-directional output are used for maintaining a constant temperature within an enclosure surrounded by an ambient environment with a much larger temperature swing.
 This is commonly experienced in an outdoor environment.
-Laird offers a microcontroller based device with integrated temperature control for cooling and heating of thermoelectric assemblies requiring precise temperature control.
+Laird Thermal Systems offers a microcontroller based device with integrated temperature control for cooling and heating of thermoelectric cooler assemblies requiring precise temperature control.
 The TC-XX-SR-54 has 3 programmable fan outputs, alarm output relay and alarm condition LEDs.
 The parameters will be programmed by Laird Thermal Systems according to customer specifications.

 Proportional Controllers use proportional regulation to maintain a constant temperature with no swing in the control temperature.
 This is accomplished by using a PID algorithm to determine the output value and a Pulse Width Modulation (PWM) output to handle the physical control.
 Proportional Controllers are often used in heating and cooling systems where the temperature must stay constant (with no change) regardless of the change in ambient temperature.
 Laird Thermal Systems offers two standard programmable controllers.
 The PR-59 is mountable at system level and comes with software to connect to PC.
-Settings can be adjusted while running TEA, which is beneficial for product development.
+Settings can be adjusted while running the thermoelectric cooler assembly, which is beneficial for product development.